Thanks for stopping by.

 Welcome.
 I’m Chris Sebes.
 Thank you for taking time to check out my work.
 How I got my first full-time job is quite an entertaining story.
 Ask me about it some time.

 I began my professional career at an advertising agency, working alongside award-winning artists and designers.
 First with print production and later with website and interactive media, my perspectives were forged from years of experience as a graphic designer, web developer, and photographer.

 After leaving the agency in the early 2000s, I freelanced as well as tried my hand at my own company, partnering with a college buddy.
 Based in Buffalo, New York, we created anything for anyone, large or small.
 Video, audio, voice-over, photography, websites, business cards, brochures, virtual tours, you name it.
-Unfortunately, things did go as planned and I returned to full-time freelance while looking for a full-time job.
+Unfortunately, things did not go as planned and I returned to full-time freelance while looking for a full-time job.

-I was soon working for a small video production company doing everything it took to run the place as the only full-time employee.
+After some more freelancing, I began working for a video production company doing everything it took to run the place as the only full-time employee.
 Editing, camera, lighting, set design, audio engineering, voice-over, photography, studio manager, IT, and even helped build and engineer the new facility when we moved in 2009.
 I love it all.

 Working at a facility that rents out its sound stages, I’m fortunate that I get to meet many different producers, directors, and other artists.
 In conversation, I hear time and time again the same three problems they have with editors: Sloppiness, unwillingness to embrace new technologies, and a stubborn attitude, meaning they’ll only see their vision and nothing else.
 That has always stayed with me.

 I pride myself as being meticulous and collaborative with a supportive working style.
 I embrace challenges, whether technical or creative.
 And I also believe that, as Andrew Carnegie is quoted as saying, “There is little success where there is little laughter."